Last August 20, I turned 28.

 2. Most of the Time, We Create Our Own Money Problems

-A family sent their kids to a prestigious school.
+A middle-class family sent their kids to a prestigious school.
 Now they need extra money to pay tuition.
 Years later, they applied for an auto loan as they thought it’s a good thing to have a car.
 Now they need more money to pay the car, not to mention the endless monthly bills.

 And then one guy applied for a motorcycle loan so he can fit in and impress ladies.
-Later, he became so anxious, his income is not enough.
-And he’s not willing to work harder.
-What’s the point of working hard?
+Later, he became so anxious.
+He thought about working more (and harder).
+But what’s the point of working more?
 Only to pay that goddamn motorcycle?